-At year end, the carrying amount of the government's deposits was \$249,165 and the bank balance was \$249,403.
-All of the bank balance was covered by federal depository insurance.
+At year end, the carrying amount of the government's deposits was \$1,372,227 and the bank balance was \$1,373,449. \$250,000 of the bank balance was covered by federal depository insurance, and the remainder was covered by collateral held in the pledging bank's trust department, but not in the Authority's name.